jf-live/FormatRadio/README.md

 ## Roadmap

-* Allow selection of local folder instead of a repo entry
 * Add download progress info, check whether pywget is better suited than urllib2
 * Fix wording, is it a sound pack, a sound set, or what?

 ## Notes

 * This has currently been tested on OS X only
-* The script uses ffmpeg to convert WAV to RAW files, this can probably be changed to use [SoX](sox.sourceforge.net) quite easily
+* The script uses ffmpeg to convert WAV, AIF, MP3, MP4, M4A and OGG to RAW files, this can probably be changed to use [SoX](sox.sourceforge.net) quite easily